darrellsilver/norc/INSTALL.md

-# ATTN: THIS IS SUPER OUT OF DATE #

-TODO:
-    django must be in python path
-    setting up an environment
-    making a log directory
-    set the norc environment shell variable

 # Installing Norc

 The goal of this walkthrough is to set up the basic Norc environment, and run a sample Task.
 Much of the power of Norc is in its extensibility beyond simple Task management, so the more hack-happy you are, the better!